Rit-ctrl/Multi-client-quiz-game/README.md

 # Multi-client-quiz-game

-This repo is an implementation of a multiplayer quiz game.
+This repo is an implementation of a multiplayer quiz game using socket programming.

+## Introduction

+TCP/IP was used to create the application stack.
+Python was chossen, due to its easy to code nature.

 ## Rules: